utkuonursahin/cppio/README.md

         return 0;
     }
 ```
-Also, the `log()` function has a support for arrays, vectors, lists, queues and stacks.
+Also, the `log()` function has a support for arrays, vectors, lists, queues, stacks and maps.
 Once you
 give one of these as the parameter to the `log()` function, it will display the contents of the
 container on the console.
 Some examples are:
 ```c++